 GeometryEditorto transform a geometry that has a different spatial reference than that of the associated map view can appear to distort the geometry.
 A workaround for this bug is to first project the geometry to the spatial reference of the map view and then pass it to the

-- Create and edit geometries
+- Create and save KML file

 - Display points using clustering feature reduction